AhmedAbuMusa/my-site/README.md

 # MyStore
 # Description:
-For me, My-store is my first attempt in the angular workd :).
-For you, you can benefit from it in many different ways.
-For exampl you can use it as is to provide a site for hosting your store products.
+My-store is a site for hosting your you can show your store products and allow customers to view and purchase them.
 Or even you can use it as a starting point and ammend it to provide more advanced features.

+# MyStore Structure
+The portal structure consists of the following:

+**Product list** page, which displays the available products for the user to choose and add to their cart **Product details** page, which displays more information about any particular product **Shopping cart**, which includes the products that the user has added to their cart **Checkout form**, which collects information about the user **Order confirmation page**, which shows the outcome after the user completes the checkout process

 # Demo
 ![my-site](https://user-images.githubusercontent.com/77669781/198496654-5de92679-c482-48f4-a96a-f677628c907d.gif)